 Formerly an assistant baseball and football coach at his alma mater, Grinnell College (Iowa), Rushing brings a wide variety of experiences to Carleton’s baseball program.

 In his only year as head coach at Minot State University, he inherited a team that had only six wins the previous season.
-He led that Beavers squad to the 2003 DAC-10 Tournament Championship and their first NAIA regional tournament berth since resurrecting the program in 1988.
+Under Rushing’s direction, that squad won the conference tournament and qualified for the regional tournament for the first time since the Minot State program was resurrected in 1988.

 A 2001 graduate of Grinnell with a degree in economics, Rushing was a pitcher and catcher for the Pioneers and captained the two winningest teams in school history.
 Following his collegiate career, Rushing played baseball for a season in France, pitching and playing infield for the Toulouse Tigers.
 He earned his master’s degree in management from Minot State in 2004.

-Neal Jeppson begins his eighth year as hitting coach for the Knights.
+This is Neal Jeppson's ninth year as hitting coach for the Knights.
 Jeppson retired after 29 seasons as head coach at Burnsville (Minn.)
 High School.
 His long, successful tenure was recently recognized by his induction into by the Minnesota State High School Baseball Coaches Hall of Fame.
-During his tenure he won one conference championship and three section titles.
-Jeppson also assists with the Carleton football team as wide receivers coach.